issac5693/Personalized-AI-Badminton-Coach/README.md

 ## Inspiration

 There are over 300 million badminton players looking to improve their game.
 There’s no way coaches can give personalized insights to so many people!

-Our teammate Ishan is a **top 20** ranked player in the nation and as a private coach to many, he knows how tedious it is to scrub through game footage to collect stats.
-The goal of **Baddy Buddy** is to automate this process so coaches and players like Ishan can focus on their game, not go insane!

 ## How we built it